-Today is Sunday, and what better way to spoil ourselves than with a traditional tiramisu, I must say that when I worked as a booker in the Model Agency L’altro Uomo, I had the opportunity to learn from my Boss (a really Italian Boss) how to prepare this delicious dessert.
+Today I bring you a perfect authentic Italian Tiramisu recipe.
+I love a traditional tiramisu, and back in Venezuela I had the opportunity to learn from my Boss (a really Italian Boss) how to prepare this delicious dessert.

 Some stories said to have been created in a restaurant in Treviso Venice, Carminantonio Iannaccone claims to have invented, truth is today is really popular, and exist different versions… My version, is the family version of my Italian boss…

-Dip half of the ladyfingers very quickly into the coffee, and line the bottom of a square dish, put first the whipped cream and then the egg-mascarpone cream, put again another layer of the ladyfinger biscuits, and repeat until you cover the square dish, the last layer have to be from the egg-mascarpone mix, and you will add on the top a little bit of cacao powder.
+- Dip half of the ladyfingers very quickly into the coffee, and line the bottom of a square dish and then the egg-mascarpone cream and repeat.
+The last layer have to be from the egg-mascarpone mix